 Tricycle helps girl with disability access education

-Saraswoti is determined to get a good education so she can build a better future for her family despite her disability.
-Plan International has provided her with a tricycle to help her get to, from and around school.
+Saraswoti is determined to get a good education to build a better future for her family despite her disability.
+She now has a tricycle to help her get to, from, and around school.

 Saraswoti, 13, lives in a small village in Bardiya district in Nepal.
 She was born with a profound disability which restricts her mobility.
 Despite these challenges, she made sure she went to school every day using a rusty old wheelchair.